Tag Archives: Nationally defined e-bike classification

 A centerpost battery for an electric bike

-A center post battery mount is standard for many electric bike models.
+A center post battery is standard for many e-bike models.

-The general rule is that a 36-volt, 10.5Ah (ampere-hours) battery should get 20 to 40 miles per charge, with the average weight of rider + gear & cargo being less than 200 pounds in ideal weather conditions.
-You’ll get fewer miles the higher the assist level you use.
+The general rule is that a 36-volt, 10.5Ah (ampere-hours) battery should get 20 to 40 miles per charge.
+This is with a rider’s weight, gear, and cargo under 200 pounds in ideal weather conditions.
+You’ll get fewer miles if the assist level you use is higher or the weight of the rider, gear, and cargo is increased.
 You may enjoy 50 miles or more on a single charge on low assist.
-To maximize the life of your e-bike battery, try to charge it before it is close to empty.
+But the range greatly varies from bike to bike.
+Several e-bike models now allow for longer ranges with increased total weight of rider, gear, and cargo.
+No matter what, to maximize the life of your e-bike battery, try to charge it before it is close to empty.

 Recycling your battery: Call2Recycle is helping e-bike owners recycle their batteries.
-On the right side of their website, please type in your zip code to get a list of places that will recycle your e-bike battery when it’s time to replace it.
+On the right side of their website, enter your zip code to get a list of places that will recycle your e-bike battery for you when it’s time to replace it.

-For a more in-depth look at how volts x amps = watts can give you an approximate range, click here.
+Click here for a more in-depth look at how volts x amps = watts can give you an approximate range.

-There are many sizes and types of e-bikes and trikes to test ride.
+There are many sizes and types of e-bikes and trikes for test rides.

-Most manufacturers recommend a maximum combined weight of around 275 pounds for a rider and gear & cargo on an e-bike.
-Cargo bikes are meant to carry small people or big loads and can accommodate riders + gear up to 400 pounds or more.
+Most manufacturers of non-cargo bikes recommend a maximum combined weight of around 275 pounds for a rider and gear on an e-bike.
+Cargo bikes are meant to carry several small people or big loads.
+They can also accommodate riders, gear, and cargo up to 400 pounds or more.
 Typically, e-bikes can handle total weights more than described by manufacturers’ specs.
-However, it may reduce the range or increase maintenance, including wheel spokes repairs.
+However, increased weights may reduce the range or increase maintenance, including wheel spokes repairs.

-Most e-bikes weigh between 30-65 pounds, with the battery weighing anywhere from five to 15 pounds.
-The weight of the battery goes up as the voltage goes up, but the capacity (range of the battery) will go up, too.
+Most e-bikes weigh between 30 and 65 pounds, with the battery weighing anywhere from 5 to 15 pounds.
+The battery’s weight increases with voltage, but its capacity (range) also increases.

 For more on weight limits and restrictions, click here.